samuelefiorini/tangle/README.md

 **Note**: this project requires Python 2.7.
 It does not currently work with Python 3.

-To use this project for MBS-PBS 10% dataset exploration and analysis, you need to install two sets of tools:
+To use this project for MBS-PBS 10% dataset exploration and analysis, you need to have the MBS-PBS 10% dataset and to install two sets of tools:

-- the core `mbspbs10pc` Package and its dependencies
+- the core `mbspbs10pc` package and its dependencies
 - the renderer for the frontend you wish to use (i.e. `Jupyter Notebook` or `JupyterLab`)

 If you have cloned the repository, run the following command from the root of the repository:

 `$ cd mbspbs10pc`

 `$ python setup.py install`

 If you do not wish to clone the repository, you can install using: